Coopersmith Career Consulting | Evaluated Learning Experience

 Bar and Beverage Management (HOS-203)

 Upon successful completion of this course, students will be able to: explain the chemical makeup of alcoholic beverages; describe the physiological effects of drinking alcohol; identify different types of establishments that serve alcoholic beverages; classify wines by their characteristics; identify the seven major spirits; and explain proper alcohol handling as stated by the National Restaurant Association’s Educational Foundation.

 This is a self-study course that culminates in a final exam.
 Students are introduced to all the components of the Bar and Beverage Industry.
-Students are eligible to take the National Restaurant Associations ManageFirst Program's exam upon completion of this course.
-The ManageFirst program is a management training certificate program that exemplifies the NRAEF’s commitment to developing materials by the industry and for the industry.
+Students are eligible to take the National Restaurant Association's ManageFirst Program, a management training certificate program that exemplifies the NRAEF’s commitment to developing materials by the industry and for the industry.